wjhan785/TechJam2026-Track-4-Shopping-Copilot-AI-Conversational-Search-and-Recommendations/README.md

 # 2. Install dependencies
 pip install -r requirements.txt

-# 3. Place the LLM reranker and the catalogue at where the agent can find them.
-#    Catalogue is already included at data/catalog.jsonl, so no action is required.
-#    LLM Reranker is already included at assets/model/Qwen3-Reranker-0.6B, so no
-#    action is required.
-#    If the model is missing the agent degrades silently to lexical-only
-#    ranking.
 ```

+**Place the LLM reranker and the catalogue at where the agent can find them.**
+1. Catalogue MUST be at data/catalog.jsonl.
+2. LLM Reranker MUST be assets/model/Qwen3-Reranker-0.6B.
+Download the asset folder from this link: https://drive.google.com/file/d/1kJFmS0nLtYqNbjBJdxPPKW22FuvaNYaJ/view?usp=sharing
+If the model is missing the agent degrades silently to lexical-only ranking.

 The catalog and public sessions are already included under `data/`.
 If you
 re-download the catalog from the participant-kit release, verify it with the